-Cleaning your skin before surgery helps to remove germs on the skin, to prevent infection and to help incisions heal.
+Cleaning your skin before surgery helps to remove bacteria / germs on your skin to try to prevent infection and to help incisions heal better.

 Do not remove any hair from your surgical area for at least one week before your surgery.
 If hair removal is needed, it will be done by the nurse after you are admitted.